 The Hertz logo conveys speed and drive because it belongs to a car rental company.
 And while no obvious symbols are associated with movement, the designers have created a sense of dynamism with small but important details.
-The logo symbolizes Hertz’s reliable and high-quality service, reflecting its long history of offering outstanding travel experiences.
+The logo symbolizes Hertz’s reliable, high-quality service, reflecting its long history of delivering outstanding travel experiences.

 Hertz is a large international car leasing and rental company.
 It belongs to the parent company Hertz Global Holdings and is headquartered in America (Florida).
-The company’s activity is scaled to the world level.
-Outside of America, it has more than 25 thousand branches, which allows you to get high profits.
-Another feature of Hertz is the presence of its fleet of high-tech Tesla electric vehicles that support the company’s environmentally friendly line of business.
+The company’s activity is scaled globally.
+Outside America, it has more than 25,000 branches, allowing you to earn high profits.
+Another feature of Hertz is its fleet of high-tech Tesla electric vehicles, which support the company’s environmentally friendly business.

 In 1918, Walter L. Jacobs started a car rental business in Chicago with just 12 Ford Model T cars, called Rent-a-Car Inc. His idea was to make car travel easy and accessible for everyone.
 A few years later, in 1923, John D. Hertz, owner of Yellow Cab and Yellow Truck and Coach Manufacturing Company, saw the potential in Jacobs’ business and bought it.
 He renamed it to Hertz Drive-Ur-Self System, marking the start of a new chapter in personal transport.

-Throughout the 1920s and 1930s, Hertz was more than just a car rental company; it pioneered the introduction of a rental credit card in 1926 to make renting cars even easier.
+Throughout the 1920s and 1930s, Hertz was more than just a car rental company; it introduced a rental credit card in 1926 to make renting cars even easier.
 By 1953, Hertz went public, showing its commitment to growth and innovation.
-The next decades saw Hertz expanding worldwide, opening offices in Canada, Europe, and South America, and launching new services like Hertz Rent a Car, Hertz Truck Rental, and Hertz Rent a Plane.
+The next decades saw Hertz expand worldwide, opening offices in Canada, Europe, and South America and launching new services, including Hertz Rent a Car, Hertz Truck Rental, and Hertz Rent a Plane.

-Despite challenges, including being bought by RCA in 1967 and sold to UAL Corporation in 1985, Hertz continued to innovate with services like the Hertz #1 Club Gold and the Hertz NeverLost navigation system.
-The 2000s were a time of independence and new beginnings for Hertz, even as it faced challenges from ride-sharing apps and financial difficulties leading to Chapter 11 bankruptcy in 2020 due to the COVID-19 pandemic.
+Despite challenges, including being acquired by RCA in 1967 and sold to UAL Corporation in 1985, Hertz continued to innovate with services such as the Hertz #1 Club Gold and the Hertz NeverLost navigation system.
+The 2000s were a time of independence and new beginnings for Hertz, even as it faced challenges from ride-sharing apps and financial difficulties, leading to Chapter 11 bankruptcy in 2020 due to the COVID-19 pandemic.
 At the moment, it has again resumed work in many countries.

 Today, Hertz is a global car rental name known for its resilience and commitment to improving customer service with new technologies.
-It’s a story of overcoming obstacles and constantly moving forward, proving Hertz’s strength and spirit in shaping the future of travel.
+It’s a story of overcoming obstacles and moving forward, proving Hertz’s strength and spirit as it shapes the future of travel.

 Meaning and History

-You can recognize the company with its incredibly stylish and natural logo.
+You can recognize the company by its incredibly stylish, natural logo.
 It represents life, energy, and constant movement and demonstrates the desire for development.
-Characteristics are manifested in a well-chosen color scheme consisting of 2 colors and a unique stylized font.
+Characteristics are expressed through a well-chosen 2-color color scheme and a unique, stylized font.
 These elements are perfectly combined, creating the impression of harmony and completeness.

-The use of contrasting memorable colors, a modern font, and a stylish shape characterizes the visual component of the identity.
-The central element is a neat inscription in the form of the company name.
-It is clearly expressed against the background of a small rectangle of bright yellow with a tint.
+The use of contrasting, memorable colors, a modern font, and a stylish shape characterizes the identity’s visual component.
+The central element is a neat inscription of the company name.
+It is clearly expressed against a small, bright-yellow rectangle with a tint.
 Light highlights on the figure create the volume effect and make the emblem look like a real plate.

 What is Hertz?

 Hertz is a well-known American car rental company.
 The range of services includes leasing and rental.
 Not only residents of America but also other countries can order them.
-In total there are more than 20 offices in different countries.
-Working at the international level ensured the company’s success, which is confirmed by a fairly large revenue (about $ 10 billion).
+In total, there are more than 20 offices in different countries.
+Working at the international level ensured the company’s success, as confirmed by its fairly large revenue (about $10 billion).

 1926 – 1940s

-In the 1920s, Hertz was paving its way as a leader in the car rental industry.
+In the 1920s, Hertz was establishing itself as a leader in the car rental industry.
 This period marked the era of Walter L. Jacobs, who started the company with just a dozen Ford Model Ts and grew it into a thriving business.
 By the time John D. Hertz bought the company in 1923, it had already developed well, and its logo reflects this time of growth and innovation.
-The shield in the logo stands for the brand’s durability over time, with decorative elements paying homage to the Art Deco influence of that era.
+The shield in the logo symbolizes the brand’s durability over time, with decorative elements that pay homage to the Art Deco influence of that era.

 The heart of the logo is a bright red shield, a classic symbol of strength and protection.
 It symbolizes the reliability and safety customers can expect from a car rental service.
-The bold, italicized “Hertz” text is at the shield’s center.
+The bold, italicized “Hertz” text is centered on the shield.
 This font mirrors the era’s preference for hand-crafted signs and suggests a personal touch and the human element in their service.

 The flowing, cursive font evokes a sense of movement and speed, resonating with the rapid development of the automotive industry from the 1920s to the 1940s.
 At this time, cars became a popular means of transportation, a symbol of freedom and progress.

-The dominant colors of the logo are red and white.
+The logo’s dominant colors are red and white.
 Red signifies passion and energy, reflecting the brand’s dynamic and innovative spirit in the car rental industry.
 White conveys purity and simplicity, representing the ease and straightforwardness of the brand’s services.

-The logo’s style reflects a time of economic prosperity and technological advancement in the US, leading to the Great Depression and World War II.
-It embodies the era’s optimism, with design elements promising a service as reliable and enduring as the most esteemed cars of that time.
+The logo’s style reflects a period of economic prosperity and technological advancement in the US, culminating in the Great Depression and World War II.
+It embodies the era’s optimism, with design elements that promise a service as reliable and enduring as the most esteemed cars of the time.

 1940s – 1955

 The logo features all text on a black background shaped like the United States, creating a strong and confident feel.
 The yellow font against the black background stands out, signaling optimism and clarity.
-Using all capital letters in “HERTZ” communicates a dominant and strong presence, reflecting the company’s market stance.
+Using all caps in “HERTZ” conveys a dominant, strong presence, reflecting the company’s market stance.

 The choice of a sans-serif font speaks to modernity and efficiency, qualities prized in the fast-paced era of the 1940s and 1950s.
-The design is uncluttered and clean, showing the brand’s commitment to straightforward and hassle-free service.
+The design is uncluttered and clean, reflecting the brand’s commitment to straightforward, hassle-free service.

 Black symbolizes the open road, wide and full of potential, while yellow highlights the brand’s bright outlook and easily recognizable services.
 The slogan “Driv-Ur-Self System” captures the spirit of independence and personal empowerment.
 Cars represented more than just transportation; they were symbols of freedom, adventure, and confidence.
 The phrase “The World’s Largest” isn’t just about size; it suggests a pioneering spirit and leadership position.

-Overall, the 1940-1955 logo showcases Hertz’s vision and alignment with American culture’s newfound mobility and prosperity in the post-war era.
+Overall, the 1940-1955 logo showcases Hertz’s vision and alignment with the newfound mobility and prosperity of American culture in the post-war era.

 1955 – 1966